 Will Morgan is a government relations attorney with extensive experience representing clients at the local, state, and federal levels.
 He advocates on behalf of companies, trade associations, and non-profits before the North Carolina General Assembly and the United States Congress, as well as state and federal agencies.
+Will has been recognized as one of top lobbyists in the state of North Carolina.

 Will is a partner in Manning Fulton’s government relations practice.
 He has experience representing clients at all levels of government, including the United States Congress, federal agencies, the North Carolina General Assembly, state executive agencies, and local governments.
 Will currently represents a broad range of clients that include Fortune 100 companies, national trade associations, non-profits, and small businesses.
 He has experience with a wide range of topics including agriculture, education, renewable energy, environmental protection, disaster relief, financial services, healthcare, property and casualty insurance, pharmaceuticals, telecommunications, and transportation issues.